saitzaw/xlakehouse/lakehouse/README.md

 ### Combination of data lake and data warehouse

+- Java version JDK 17 for unity
+- for lakehouse
 - Apache Spark
 - Unity Catalog
 - Delta Table
 - One Bigtable

 ### Ingest data
 - Ingest data from csv and other file format